hardisgroupcom/sfdx-hardis/README.md

 DESCRIPTION
   After the first run, you need to update manually:

   - mkdocs.yml
   - .github/workflows/build-deploy-docs.yml
+  - docs/javascripts/gtag.js , if you want Google Analytics tracking

-  Then, activate Github pages, with "gh_pages" as target branch At each merge into master/main branch, the GitHub Action build-deploy-docs will rebuild documentation and publish it in GitHub pages
+  Then, activate Github pages, with "gh_pages" as target branch

+  At each merge into master/main branch, the GitHub Action build-deploy-docs will rebuild documentation and publish it in GitHub pages